Your First Visit

 Bridges are one way to replace a missing tooth; by crowning the teeth on either side of the missing tooth (joined together by a crown in the middle) the gap where the missing tooth is located becomes restored with the bridge.

-- Dental Implants Another way to replace missing teeth is by placing an artificial root into the bone in the missing tooth's space, onto which a crown can be glued.
+- Dental Implants Another way to replace missing teeth is by placing an artificial root into the bone in the missing tooth's space, onto which a crown can be installed.

 This is usually a superior option as compared to dentures or bridges.